AndreasVilhelmsson/SinglePage_sass/README.md

 ## Singlepage
-This is a mini project learning about Sass and css.
+This is a mini project building and learning some Sass and css code and architecture.

 ### Technologies
 * Sass